dmort27/epitran/README.rst

     u'dy\u0270yn'
     >>> print(epi.transliterate(u'Düğün'))
     dyɰyn

+Historically, Epitran also had a ``word_to_tuples`` method.
+It will be reimplemented after some architectural decisions are resolved:

 Epitran.\ **word\_to\_tuples**\ (word, normpunc=False): Takes a ``word`` (a Unicode string) in a supported orthography as input and returns a